 The Acadia Center claims that compared to other states RGGI states increased electric prices by half as much, had 3.6 percent more economic growth, and reduced emissions 16 percent more leading to greater health benefits from pollution reduction.
 In reality, from 2007 to 2015, net weighted average nominal electricity prices rose 4.6 percent in RGGI states compared to 2.8 percent in comparison states.
 Linking real economic growth to RGGI alone is fraught with problems.
-Real economic growth rates in RGGI states between 2007 and 2014 varied widely from a negative 7 percent for Connecticut to a plus 8.2 percent for New York.
-Also average RGGI revenue only amounted to 0.01 percent of the combined average real GDP of the RGGI states, so one wouldn't expect much impact.
-Ignoring those difficulties, real economic growth was 2.5 times faster in comparison states than in the RGGI states.
-High RGGI state electric rates led to a 35 percent reduction in energy intensive industries and a 13 percent drop in the goods production sector, while comparison states saw only a 4 percent drop in energy intensive industries and a 15 percent gain in goods production.
+Real economic growth rates in RGGI states between 2007 and 2015 varied widely from a negative 7.1 percent for Connecticut to a plus 11.9 percent for Massachusetts.
+Also average RGGI revenue amounted to only 0.01 percent of the combined average real GDP of the RGGI states, so one wouldn't expect much impact.
+Ignoring those difficulties, real economic growth was 2.4 times faster in comparison states than in the RGGI states.
+High RGGI state electric rates led to a 34 percent reduction in energy-intensive industries and a 12 percent drop in the goods production sector, while comparison states saw only a 5 percent drop in energy-intensive industries and a 20 percent gain in goods production.

 This article finds there were no added reductions in CO_2 emissions, or associated health benefits, from the RGGI program.
 RGGI emission reductions are consistent with national trend changes caused by new EPA power plant regulations and lower natural gas prices.
-The comparison requires adjusting for increases in the amount of power imported by the RGGI states, reduced economic growth in RGGI states, and loss of energy intensive industries in the RGGI states from high electric rates.
+The comparison requires adjusting for increases in the amount of power imported by the RGGI states, reduced economic growth in RGGI states, and loss of energy-intensive industries in the RGGI states from high electric rates.

-The RGGI, Inc. report focuses on the impacts of spending the allowance revenue and suggests significant gains in energy efficiency, wind and solar investments, and assistance with low income energy bills.
+The RGGI, Inc. report focuses on the impacts of spending the allowance revenue and suggests significant gains in energy efficiency, wind and solar investments, and assistance with low-income energy bills.
 Noticeably, RGGI, Inc. does not make claims of superior emission reductions or lower power prices.
 In reality, the spending of the allowance revenue had marginal impacts.
 All states have shown energy efficiency gains.
-The RGGI states saw a lower improvement in energy intensity at 9.6 percent compared to 11.5 percent for comparison states, so there appears to be no RGGI-related gain in overall energy efficiency.
-Wind and solar energy installation was slower in RGGI states, only increasing by 2.3 percentage points, while comparison states grew by 5.5 percentage points, more than twice as fast.
-RGGI grants for wind and solar power only accounted for about 1 percent of all the wind and solar power added by the RGGI states.
-The net fuel assistance help for low income households, 15 percent of all households, only added 1.6 percent to the federal Low Income Home Energy Assistance Program, or less than \$5/year.
-RGGI had no meaningful impact on lower income families.
+The RGGI states saw a lower improvement in energy intensity at 9.6 percent compared to 11.5 percent for comparison states, so there appears to be no RGGIrelated gain in overall energy efficiency.
+Wind and solar energy installation was slower in RGGI states, increasing by only 2.3 percentage points, while comparison states grew by 5.5 percentage points, more than twice as fast.
+RGGI grants for wind and solar power accounted for only about 1 percent of all the wind and solar power added by the RGGI states.
+The net fuel assistance help for low-income households, 15 percent of all households, added only 1.6 percent to the federal Low Income Home Energy Assistance Program, or less than \$5/year.
+RGGI had no meaningful impact on lower-income families.
 Meanwhile, the other 85 percent of households saw an increase in electricity cost of \$6.50/year directly caused by the RGGI allowance cost.